Lake Wyola Stormwater Erosion Task Force

 The Task Force was officially established as a subcommittee of the Selectboard at its 6/17/24 meeting with the objective to identify specific actions that can be taken by the Town of Shutesbury, the Lake Wyola Association, MA Division of Conservation Resources, and residents to address the problems created by stormwater runoff, including damage to roads and the lake itself.

-The Task Force will be responsible for undertaking the following tasks:
+The Task Force was charged with the following tasks:

 Becoming a Watershed Advocate for Lake Wyola